vetrok/genesis_vk_agent/README.md

 3. Insert credentials
 --------------

 a.
-For db (framework will ask it when composer will be updating), they can be found in app\config\parameters.yml
+For db (framework will ask it when composer will be updating), they can be found in app\config\parameters.yml.
 b.
-For RabbitMQ - in app\config\config.yml, old_sound_rabbit_mq block
+For RabbitMQ - in app\config\config.yml, old_sound_rabbit_mq block.
 c.
-Access token for VK api (framework will ask it when composer will be updating), can be found in app\config\parameters.yml
+Access token for VK api (framework will ask it when composer will be updating), can be found in app\config\parameters.yml.

 4. Database set-up
 --------------

-a.
-Create database
+a) Create database

 ~~~
 php bin/console doctrine:database:create